Siegel-Lab/BioSmoother/Manual.md

 The full documentation of the `repl` sub-command can be found [here](https://biosmoother.readthedocs.io/en/latest/Cli.html#repl).

-##### Input format for the repl command
+#### Input format for the repl command
 Smoother requires a whitespace (space or tab) delimited input pairs file containing the two-dimensional interactions.
 Each input pairs file contains the data for one sample or replicate to be analysed and visualised.
-Each row has the information for one interaction (i.e. two reads).
+Each line in the file has the information for one interaction (i.e. two reads).

 The default format for the input pairs file is compatible with the output from pairtools and corresponds to the following `-C` option for the repl sub-command: `-C [readID] chr1 pos1 chr2 pos2 [strand1] [strand2] [.] [mapq1] [mapq2] [xa1] [xa2] [cnt]`.
+Such a file would, for example, look something like this:

+    SRR7721318.88322997     chr1  284     chr1  4765    -       +       UU      0       0
+    SRR7721318.659929       chr1  294     chr1  366     +       -       UU      29      29      chr5,-1363,3S73M,2;chr11,+1132,73M3S,2;  chr6,-1131,2S74M,2;
+    ...

-Smoother also supports input files formatted as count matrices, corresponding to the `-C` option `chr1 pos1 chr2 pos2 cnt`.
-However, the limited information in such files won't allow Smoother to perform analyses at its full potential.
-It is important to notice that count matrices are already binned and thus the 'pos' columns correspond to the bin position.
-Thus, setting a smaller base resolution (with the `-d` option in the `init` sub-command) or using annotation filtering will not provide useful information and should be avoided.
-This is the case, since the individual positions of reads have been lost.
+Smoother also supports input files formatted as count matrices.
+For this, please use the `-C` option `chr1 pos1 chr2 pos2 cnt`.
+However, the limited information in such files won't allow Smoother to perform analyses at its full potential: Count matrices are already binned and thus the 'pos' columns correspond to the bin position.
+Hence, setting a smaller base resolution (with the `-d` option in the `init` sub-command) or using annotation filtering will not provide useful information and should be avoided.
+This is the case, since the individual positions of reads have been lost by using a count matrix file.
 So, filtering by annotation will only be able to consider the bin locations instead of the actual read locations.
-Similarly, the base resolution of the heatmap will be limited by the bin size of the input pairs file.
+Similarly, the base resolution of the heatmap will be limited by the bin size of the count matrix.
 For example, if the input pairs file has a bin size of 10 kbp, the heatmap will not be able to display a resolution higher than 10 kbp.
+A count matrix would look something like this:

+    chr1    1    chr1      1    123
+    chr1    1    chr1  10000     57

-See the table below for a summary of filtering functionalities of Smoother depending on the input pairs file format with which the index has been generated:
+See the table below for a summary of filtering functionalities of Smoother depending on the input file format with which the index has been generated:

 <figure align=center>
 <img src="./docs_conf/static/filtering_functions.png" width=100%>
-<figcaption> <b>Figure:</b> Summary of filtering functionalities of Smoother depending on the input pairs file. </figcaption>
+<figcaption> <b>Figure:</b> Summary of filtering functionalities of Smoother depending on the input pairs file. <b>A</b>: column must exist; <b>X</b>: column cannot exist; <b>Y</b>: column exists; <b>N</b>: column does not exist; <b>On</b>: filter is active; <b>Off</b>: filter is inactive; <b>Off*</b>: filter can be active, but it is uninformative because position is binned</figcaption>
 </figure>

-A: column must exist \
-X: column cannot exist \
-Y: column exists \
-N: column does not exist \
-On: filter is active \
-Off: filter is inactive \
-Off*: filter can be active, but it is uninformative because position is binned

 The `-C` option accepts optional columns, e.g. with `-C [readID] chr1 pos1 chr2 pos2 [strand1] [strand2]`, readId, strand1 and strand2 are optional.
 In this case the input pairs file can contain rows with any of the following formats: